-Filming a wild honeybee nest in Africa
+Filming a wild honeybee nest

-A making of shot - filming a wild honeybee nest in Africa.
+A 'making of' shot - filming a wild honeybee nest in Africa.

 Making an insect drama

 Producer Verity White gives us the low-down on her experience of making Queen of the Savannah:

 Telling the biological story of the African honeybee was a mission we took very seriously.
 Honeybees are such fascinating creatures, and living wild in Africa they face more challenges and drama than most people would imagine.
 They’re like our British honeybees wild and dangerous cousins!